graphprotocol/allocation-optimizer/README.md

 - `indexer_url::Union{String, Nothing}`: The URL of the indexer management server you want to execute the allocation strategies on.
 If you specify `"actionqueue"`, you must also specify `indexer_url`.
 If unspecified, `nothing`
+- `opt_mode::String`: We support two optimisation modes.
+One is `"fast"`.
+This mode is fast, but may not find the optimal allocation.
+This mode is also used to the top `num_reported_options` allocation strategies.
+The other mode is `"optimal"`.
+This mode is slower, but will find the optimal allocation.
+In general, we recommend exploring config options using `"fast"` mode first, and then using `"optimal"` mode to find the optimal allocation.
+By default, `"fast"`

 ### Example Configurations